 1847 - Frederick Douglass lectures in the Middlebury village of Wyoming, NY.

 1850 - The Fugitive Slave Law is signed by President Millard Fillmore.
-Heavy fines and imprisonment are prescribed for persons helping runway slaves.
+Heavy fines and imprisonment are prescribed for persons helping runaway slaves.
 There is no record of any one in Warsaw being denounced under provisions of this law.

 1854 - The Kansas Nebraska Act is passed repealing the Missouri Compromise.
 New territories, Kansas and Nebraska are allowed to decide if they want slavery.

 1860 - Abraham Lincoln who holds a moderate anti-slavery platform, is elected president.